 - Identifying vending machine beverages and snacks that meet nutritional guidelines with the green icon.

 - Educate the community with practical tips for healthy dining anywhere.

 Find Dining Smart Community in these locations

 - The Children’s Museum of Pittsburgh was the first organization to take part in Dining Smart Community.
 The museum’s Big Red Room Café offers a variety of healthy menu items, such as fresh salads made with locally sourced produce, homemade vegetarian wraps, fresh fruit cups, and low-fat yogurt parfaits.

 - When families visit the Heinz History Center’s Kidsburgh exhibit, they can take home healthy recipe cards, which highlight the nutrients found in dairy products.
-Be sure to get your milk mustache on and check it out!
+Get your milk mustache on and check it out!